 Meretz chairwoman Zehava Gal-On said: “Hunting season has apparently opened.
 In a democracy, citizenship is a basic right.
 It is not a present granted to those who are liked by the coalition chairman.”

-Joint List MK Ahmad Tibi responded more sarcastically: “Why stop at removing citizenship?
+Joint List MK Ahmed Tibi responded more sarcastically: “Why stop at removing citizenship?
 Why not destroy the home of the B’Tselem director-general?
 Why not bar his entire family from entering the country, remove his land, submit them to administrative detention, and put checkpoints and closures in his neighborhood.”

 Even right-wing politicians opposed the proposal, with Jewish Home MK Bezalel Smotrich saying that removing citizenship was unacceptable.